Homepage / Excursion Guides / Best Hikes in Glacier National Park

 When is the best time to visit for hiking?

-To many, it may come as surprise that "winter" lasts a bit longer in the mountains than other parts of the country.
-Timing is key when visiting Glacier National Park but playing by the rules of nature can make planning a bit difficult.
+To many, it may come as a surprise that "winter" lasts a bit longer in the mountains than in other parts of the country.
+Timing is key when visiting Glacier National Park, but playing by the rules of nature can make planning a bit difficult.

-July and August traditionally see the highest visitation and is considered peak summer throughout the region.
-While at the mercy of Mother Nature mid-July usually sees full access across the park with Going-to-the-Sun Road typically open by the end of June.
-However, some trails may still have lingering snow hazards well into August so it's important to check up on trail status before heading out.
+July and August traditionally see the highest visitation and are considered peak summer throughout the region.
+While at the mercy of Mother Nature, mid-July usually sees full access across the park, with Going-to-the-Sun Road typically open by the end of June.

-Winter can also be a spectacular time of year to visit Glacier National Park.
-Different seasons come with their own challenges, so check out our guide to Visiting Glacier National Park in Winter.
+Winter can also be a spectacular time to visit Glacier National Park.
+Different seasons come with challenges, so check out our guide to Visiting Glacier National Park in Winter.

 Best Equipment for Hiking in Glacier National Park

-The proper gear can make or break your experience and even when it comes to popular frontcountry trails your safey is never gauranteed.
+The proper gear can make or break your experience.
+Even on popular front-country trails, your safety is never guaranteed.
 It is your responsibility to keep yourself and others safe, so here's what you'll need:

 Hiking Boots